Time Series Analysis

-Time series analysis is a statistical technique that deals with time series data.
-Time series data means that data is in a series of a particular time period.
+Time series analysis is a statistical technique that deals with time series data, or trend analysis.
+Time series data means that data is in a series of particular time periods or intervals.
 The data is considered in three types:

 Time series data: A set of observations on the values that a variable takes at different times.

 Cross-sectional data: Data of one or more variables, collected at the same point in time.